-According to previous studies, the world's tendency to development lead to increases the demand for fossil fuel, consequently environmental pollution and global warming increase [1, 2].
-Which now concern not only environmental conservation organizations, but the entire world [3].
+According to previous studies, the world's tendency to develop leads to an increased demand for fossil fuels, consequently increasing environmental pollution and global warming [1, 2].
+This now concerns not only environmental conservation organizations but the entire world [3].
 All of these factors encouraged energy-related researchers to look for effective solutions.
-One of the energy alternatives in this area is the energy that comes from the sun.
-[4].
+One of the energy alternatives in this area is solar energy [4].
 Solar energy has recently emerged as a means of producing both thermal and electrical energy via solar panels and cells.
-Because it is a non-depleted energy source that is also environmentally friendly [5].
+It is a non-depletable energy source that is also environmentally friendly [5].
 Studies have shown that the fall of the sun's rays on the earth for one hour produces enough energy to power the world for a full year [6].
-There have recently been extensive research on solving the energy problem, and among these studies are studies on solar energy [7].
+There has recently been extensive research on solving the energy problem, and among these studies are those on solar energy [7].
 Solar thermal systems include collectors, which are gadgets that turn solar energy into heat that is transferred by a liquid through a heat exchange process.
 Heat is absorbed and transferred by this liquid [8].
 In contrast, according to studies, the incorporation of nanoparticles into these liquids improved heat transfer efficiency, which in turn increased the effectiveness of the energy collection systems.
 [9].
-For using as working fluids, the nanofluids are prepared by ultrasonic treatment [10].
-There are many studies conducted to assist researchers and to address the challenges that will face the development of these collector in the future [11].
+For use as working fluids, the nanofluids are prepared by ultrasonic treatment [10].
+Many studies have been conducted to assist researchers and to address the challenges that will face the development of these collectors in the future [11].